AndroidPillars/SQL/README.md

 SELECT column_name FROM TableNameTwo
 ```

-## Primary Key

-- A Primary Key is a column or a group of columns used to identify a row uniquely and non-nullable in a Table.
-- Primary Key are also important since they allow us to decide which columns should be used for joining tables together.

 ## Foreign Key

 - A Foreign Key is a field or Group of fields in a table that uniquely identifies a row in another table.